MicrosoftDocs/sql-docs/docs/reporting-services/report-builder/exporting-to-microsoft-excel-report-builder-and-ssrs.md

 You can change some default settings for this renderer by changing the device information settings.
 For more information, see [Excel device information settings](../../reporting-services/excel-device-information-settings.md).

-For information about how to export a report in Excel format, see [Export reports (Report Builder and SSRS)](../../reporting-services/report-builder/export-reports-report-builder-and-ssrs.md).
+For information about how to export a report in Excel format, see [Export paginated reports (Report Builder)](../../reporting-services/report-builder/export-reports-report-builder-and-ssrs.md).

 > [!IMPORTANT]
 > When you define a report parameter of type `String`, the user is presented with a text box that can take any value.
 If the report parameter isn't tied to a query parameter and the parameter values are included in the report, there's a security risk.
 Specifically, the report user can enter expression syntax, script code, or a URL as the parameter value.
 As a result, the user can enter a malicious script or a malicious link.
 If the report is exported to Excel, other users can view it.
 If they select the rendered parameter contents, they risk inadvertently running a malicious script or going to a malicious site.